Two far-away bombings 20 years ago set off the modern era of terror

 A day later, Clinton celebrated his 52nd birthday, in what could only have been a difficult dinner joined only by longtime friends, Ann and Vernon Jordan.

 Two years later, on Oct.
-12, 2000, the bin Laden organization attacked a guided missile destroyer, the U.S.S.
-Cole, killing 17 service members during a refueling stop in Yemen.
-It is widely believed to have foreshadowed al-Qaida's worst attack on America, less than one year later, on Sept.
+12, 2000, the bin Laden organization attacked a guided missile destroyer, the USS Cole, killing 17 service members during a refueling stop in Yemen.
+It is widely believed to have foreshadowed Al Qaeda's worst attack on America, less than a year later, on Sept.
 11, 2001.